phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 ## Subjective Results

+A total of 19 participants participated in the survey, mostly from the university group _Machine Learning Karlsruhe_.
+Because every participant rated two samples for every evaluation method, this gives us a sample size of $N=38$.
 The detailed results of the survey can be seen in @tbl:surveyresults.
 The results show that our neural network performs significantly better regarding timing than a random predictor ($p=0.02\%$), but significantly worse than human performance ($p=0.1\%$).
 For _naturalness_, our predictor is not significantly better than random performance ($p=13\%$), as shown in @tbl:surveysig.

 \begin{table}